reactos/reactos/include/ddk2003/readme.txt

 ------------------------------------------------------------
 cderr.h
-Contain one change that does not exists in windows 2003sp1 But it does exists in ddk for windows 2000/XP,
+Contain change that does not exists in windows 2003sp1 But it does exists in ddk for windows 2000/XP, it is FNERR_BUFFERTOOSMALL, FRERR_BUFFERLENGTHZERO
-Regedit need it, it is FNERR_BUFFERTOOSMALL

 warning.h / rpc.h
 Contain one change, we do not use ms seh